 - pancreatic islets

-Several medical conditions are known to impact some, or several, of the endocrine glands.
-Certain lifestyle habits and environmental factors may also play a role in hormonal imbalances.
+Several medical conditions can impact the endocrine glands.
+Certain lifestyle habits and environmental factors can also play a role in hormonal imbalances.

-- hypoglycemia (more insulin produced than there is glucose in the blood)
+- hypoglycemia, which is when the body produces more insulin than there is glucose in the blood

 - solitary thyroid nodules